Part of the security infrastructure for AI agents

 6 tests

-Clone the repository, install dependencies, and run the benchmark against your security tool.
+Prefer to run OASB without HackMyAgent.
+Clone the repository, install dependencies, and execute the benchmark against your own security tool.

 # Clone the repository